ExpressVPN Pricing: Subscription Options 2025

 - VPN for all devices: You can set up the Aircove router so that every device connected to it is protected by ExpressVPN, even devices that don’t traditionally work with VPNs such as IoT devices and gaming consoles.

-- Customizable VPN settings: Unlike VPNs installed on third-party routers, Aircove lets you configure how your devices connect to ExpressVPN.
-For example, you can group devices together and have them connect to a specific server.
-Your smart TVs can connect to a U.K. server so you can access Netflix U.K., for instance, while your mobile devices connect to the nearest server for fastest speeds.
+- Customizable VPN settings: Unlike VPNs on third-party routers, Aircove lets you configure individual device connections.
+For instance, you can group devices and assign specific servers.
+Your smart TVs could connect to a U.K. server for Netflix U.K., while mobile devices use the nearest server for optimal speeds.

 - Stable speeds: The Aircove router is designed to deliver stable speeds, with or without a VPN.
 Its 2.4 GHz band can reach speeds up to 600 Mbps, while its 5 GHz band can reach up to 1,200 Mbps.